duclos-cavalcanti/Git-Hooks-Tutorial/README.md

 The `config.sh` script will symlink the hooks to this repo locally.
 Take a look at the script and modify it accordingly.

+There is also a mock `.c` file that shows how `clang-format` could be integrated with git hooks to include automatic formatting to projects.

 ## Introduction

 By default hooks reside in `.git/hooks` of every git repository.